asseco-pst/watch-your-language/this-and-object-prototypes.md

 - If you call `foo.nativeAlert('my message')` it will result in an error because `this` is implicit, instead of referring to the `window` it refers to `foo`
 - Likewise, if you call `foo.myAlert('my message')` it will also return an error because `alert` is not defined in `foo`

-To solve this problem we can use `.call` at the comment those properties are called to change the `this` to what we want, in this case `window`
+To solve this problem we can use `.call` at the moment those properties are called to change the `this` to what we want, in this case `window`

 ```javascript
 foo.nativeAlert.call(window, 'my message')